Ex-Goldman recruit drives HSBC's investment banking ambitions

 Aside from the problems besetting its continental rivals, HSBC's strong historical presence in Asia is an advantage.

-The rising prominence of Chinese companies on the global stage plays to HSBC's strengths, as seen in the bank's lead role in Chemchina's $43 billion bid for Swiss seeds and pesticides group Syngenta SYNN.VX.
+The rising prominence of Chinese companies on the global stage plays to HSBC's strengths, as seen in the bank's lead role in Chemchina's $43 billion bid for Swiss seeds and pesticides group Syngenta.

 But Westerman's remit is tough: to even out the bank's performance in investment banking products, and boost revenues from collaboration between its sprawling business units.